Temple University Department of Emergency Medicine

 The St. Christopher’s Emergency Department handles more than 70,000 pediatric visits each year in 24 acute care spaces and a resuscitation bay.
 Shifts at St. Christopher’s are spaced throughout the year to build upon the pediatric EM skills attained during the CHOP rotations, and to enhance pediatric EM skill and knowledge retention on a year-round basis.
 All resident shifts are performed in the “resuscitation” zone of this ED.
 St. Christopher’s is a pediatric trauma center, and houses the only dedicated pediatric burn facility in the area.

-PGY-2 and PGY-3 Community Emergency Medicine rotations are performed in this community hospital affiliate located approximately 20 minutes northeast of Temple University Hospital.
-The Jeanes Emergency Department has an annual census of approximately 40,000 mixed adult and pediatric high-acuity patient visits.
-Jeanes ED also serves as the emergency department for the world famous Fox Chase Cancer Center, which is directly attached to Jeanes Hospital.
+PGY-2 and PGY-3 Emergency Medicine rotations are performed at Temple University Hospital – Jeanes Campus located approximately 20 minutes northeast of main campus.
+The Emergency Department at Jeanes Campus has an annual census of approximately 40,000 mixed adult and pediatric high-acuity patient visits.
+Jeanes Campus ED also serves as the emergency department for the world famous Fox Chase Cancer Center, which is directly attached to Jeanes Campus.

 PGY-2 and PGY-3 residents rotate through this community division of Temple University Hospital.
 The Emergency Department has an annual census of 50,000 patients.
 The Emergency Department has 13 patient care spaces, and 24- hour, double coverage by Board Certified Emergency Physicians.
 During this rotation, residents have the opportunity to become comfortable caring for patients in an ED without subspecialty coverage immediately available, and manage airway emergencies and rapid-responses throughout the inpatient and outpatient areas of this hospital.